APXLabs/skylight-developer-portal-example-sdk-js/README.md

-# skylight-developer-portal-example-sdk
+# skylight-developer-portal-example-sdk-js
-This is an example SDK structure as a test for the Skylight developer portal.
+This is an example javascript SDK structure as a test for the Skylight developer portal.